ebemunk/blog/content/2021-12-01-playmates/index.md

 Note the highlighted area in red.
 8 Playmates, up until 1981 were under the age of 18 when photographed and picked as Playmates.
 This would be a felony today.
 Wikipedia quotes "in the early years of the magazine, laws regarding corruption of a minor were less well established".

 There is the interesting story of one Playmate, who was photographed at the age of 16.
-Hugh Hefner and Roberts' mother were arrested, but case was dismissed after they found that her mother had signed a statement saying that her daughter was 18.
+Hugh Hefner and the Playmate's mother were arrested, but case was dismissed after they found that her mother had signed a statement saying that her daughter was 18.

+I've chosen to not put names or links for these Playmates in this article.

 </div>